jatkin-wasti/python_oop_pillars/README.md

 - Creating an Animal class as our Parent class
 ### Step 2:
 - Creating a Reptile class as a Child class of Animal
 - Why?
-So that we can Inherit behaviour (functions) from the Parent class
+So that we can Inherit behaviour (functions) and characteristics (variables) from the Parent class
 - This uses **Abstraction**
 ### Step 3:
 - Creating a Snake class as a Child class of Reptile